What is Save Westport Now?

 How did we come to exist?

-In 1980—almost thirty-seven years ago—a developer submitted plans to tear down one of the oldest and prettiest houses in Westport in order to build a 52,000 square foot building on Gorham Island.
+In 1980— more than 40 years ago—a developer submitted plans to tear down one of the oldest and prettiest houses in Westport in order to build a 52,000 square foot building on Gorham Island.
 (That’s right, 52,000 sq. ft.!)

 By the time local residents realized what was happening, the bulldozers had already razed the house and the developer had already obtained the waivers that it needed from the Flood and Erosion Control Board and the Conservation Commission.